unionfindbee/demo-oneplatform/README.md

-# Golang Weather Application: Mayhem CI/CD and API Integration
+# Mayhem CI/CD and API Integration

 This repository offers a comprehensive example of leveraging the power of ForAllSecure's Mayhem for both Code and API in a GitHub Actions workflow.
 Mayhem is an automated tool that checks your application's binary, packaged as a containerized Docker image, for performance, reliability, and security issues within a CI/CD pipeline.